renish-1111/Netflix/README.md

 # Netflix

-## Note:Don`t worry about Dangerous site click on Details and click on this unsafe site'
+## Note:Don`t worry about Dangerous site click on Details and click on this unsafe site

 Link : https://renish-1111.github.io/Netflix/